 Group Project (Feb.
 2022 - May 2022)

-VisiTour Offers Immersive Campus Visit Experience for Prospective Students
+VisiTour Offers an Immersive Campus Visit Experience for Prospective Students

 In the United States, it is common for universities to hold events for prospective students so that they can learn more about the school and program before they commit to it.
 But due to circumstances around the pandemic, financial reasons, or other health-related issues, students may or may not be able to tour their campus of choice during the campus tour season.
 This can heavily impact the decision-making process.

-My role in this project is UX/UI designer and UX researcher.
+My role in this project is UX/UI designer.

 User Experience Research